The main reason why self-driving cars are not ready for prime time

 "The maps they have on them can drive perfectly, if there's nothing on the road," Sean Tucker, senior editor at Kelley Blue Book and Autotrader told CBS MoneyWatch.
 "It's a problem if someone stops in the middle of a highway or if a deer runs out in the middle of the road.
 That's the hard part for the computer."

-"By enabling hands-free, eyes-off driving in certain conditions like long stretches of highway or stop-and-go traffic, this technology has the potential to offer drivers the freedom to use their time behind the wheel in more productive and enjoyable ways during parts of their journey," the Ford spokesperson told CBS MoneyWatch in an email.

-Like many other major automakers, Ford is betting big on self-driving vehicles.
-The company last year created its own in-house division for automated driving systems called Latitude AI, devoted to improving BlueCruise.
+Like other major automakers, Ford is betting big on autonomous technology.
+The company last year created its own in-house division called Latitude AI, which is helping the automaker develop Level 3 autonomous systems.

-During a 2023 company event, Ford's electric vehicle chief Doug Field outlined how aggressively the automaker wants to move toward self-driving.
+During a 2023 company event, Ford's electric vehicle chief Doug Field outlined how advancing to Level 3 would help the automaker and its customers.

 "We want L3 to work everywhere BlueCruise works," he said.
 "The key use cases that we see are stop-and-go traffic — which is really tedious and actually a cause of a lot of accidents because people take their mind off of what's going on — and then steady-state cruise long trips, in which, the same thing, you can tend to get bored or sleepy."